Ihimbru-K/Ihimbru-K/README.md

 - 👋 Hi, I’m @Ihimbru-K
 - 👀 I’m interested in back-end, mobile development and computer vision
-- 🌱 I’m currently learning Kotlin programming
+- 🌱 I’m currently learning Kotlin and Javascript for backend and mobile development
 - 💞️ I’m looking to collaborate on any backend dev project with the use of Kotlin and Javascript technologies
 - 📫 How to reach me kanihims25@gmail.com or +237682248238